tidyverse/magrittr/README.md

 [![Build Status](https://travis-ci.org/smbache/magrittr.png?branch=master)](https://travis-ci.org/smbache/magrittr)

+NB: This is a branch with experimental features...

 Make your code smokin' with magrittr's pipe operator.
 The pipe-forwarding mechanism provided is similar to (but not exactly like) e.g. F#'s pipe-forward operator or the classical unix pipe.